 (k) Awards in Similar Cases.
 The Receiver believes that the services rendered herein for the Receiver have substantially benefitted this estate and that such services are of a reasonable value.
 The Receiver further represents that these fees are in conformity with fees allowed in similar proceedings for similar services rendered and results obtained.

-WHEREFORE, the Receiver respectfully requests that the Court allow the requested compensation for professional services and expenses rendered by the Receiver and his legal counsel, and authorize the Receiver to pay QSCL \$44,964.00 (fees only) for the time period from August 1,
+WHEREFORE, the Receiver respectfully requests that the Court allow the requested compensation for professional services and expenses rendered by the Receiver, his legal counsel, and his accountants, including the 10% fee holdback, as reflected in Exhibits "A" and "B" attached.